Warda-Mati/SciFiUI/README.md

 # Instructions

-You are able to click on the buttons labled 1-16, each will in turn play a diffrent song.
-You can press s to stop the song from playing.
+You are able to click on the buttons labelled 1-16, each will in turn play a diffrent song and labelled 17 -22, which will play beats.
+You can press s to stop the song from playing and p to play again.
 As well as that, there are 2 slider bars on the top, around the middle.
 You are able to click on the bar and slide it down or up then press b to stop controlling the bar.
 The first one will control the volume of the song playing, while the second one will control the intensity of the light.

 # How it works

 # What I am most proud of in the assignment